 mint chocolate ganache glaze

-- 9 grams light corn syrup
+- 9 grams light corn syrup (1 teaspoon)

-- 1 tsp warm water
+- 5 grams warm water (1 teaspoon)

 - Pulverize the cookies in a food processor until they're fairly fine powder — the size of bread crumbs or smaller.
 Shake the bowl a few times in between running the food processor to make sure there aren't any big chunks of cookies hiding in plain sight.

 - Melt butter in a large bowl.
 Add the cookie crumbs and stir until thoroughly combined.